* Indigenous Coast Salish First Nations (W̱SÁNEĆ People)

 With regard to the complexities of Indigenous Reconciliation, our guiding principle is to keep humbly and respectfully reaching out to the original Indigenous peoples of the 4 Southern Gulf Islands… to listen, learn, and co-create meaningful opportunities for cooperation and support.

-NEW IN 2024: We are very grateful for CRD (Capital Regional District) funding for this initiative:
+NEW IN 2024: We are very grateful for CRD (Capital Regional District) funding for the initiatives below:

 The Gulf Islands Food Co-op was also grateful to be a supporting partner of the Feed the People – Indigenous Venison/Deer Workshop – September 26 & 27, 2020 on Galiano (taught by Penelakut Elders).